kedro-org/kedro/README.md

 ## What is Kedro?

-Kedro is an open-source Python framework for creating reproducible, maintainable and modular data science code.
-It borrows concepts from software engineering and applies them to machine-learning code; applied concepts include modularity, separation of concerns and versioning.
+Kedro is an open-source Python framework to create reproducible, maintainable, and modular data science code.
+It uses software engineering best practices to help you build production-ready data science pipelines.

 Kedro is hosted by the [LF AI & Data Foundation](https://lfaidata.foundation/).

 ## How do I install Kedro?

-To install Kedro from the Python Package Index (PyPI) simply run:
+To install Kedro from the Python Package Index (PyPI) run:

 ```
 pip install kedro